 As I mentioned in my last post, my department at work recently completed an audit of our communication strategies and tools.
-I work for an institution of higher education, and one of the reasons that our team decided to do this audit was to come up with ways to engage a greater number of faculty and staff in grant seeking activities.
+I work for a higher education institution, and one of the reasons that our team decided to do this audit was to come up with ways to engage a greater number of faculty and staff in grantseeking activities.

 - Publicize “project incubator” services